supertuxkart/stk-code/NETWORKING.md

-    port INTEGER UNSIGNED NOT NULL, -- Port of host online_id INTEGER UNSIGNED NOT NULL, -- Online if of the host (0 for offline account) username TEXT NOT NULL, -- First player name in the host (if the host has splitscreen player) player_num INEGER UNSIGNED NOT NULL, -- Number of player(s) from the host, more than 1 if it has splitscreen player country_id TEXT NULL DEFAULT NULL, -- Country id of the host version TEXT NOT NULL, -- SuperTuxKart version of the host (with OS info) connected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when connected disconnected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when disconnected (saved when disconnected) ping INEGER UNSIGNED NOT NULL DEFAULT 0 -- Ping of the host ) WITHOUT ROWID;
+    port INTEGER UNSIGNED NOT NULL, -- Port of host online_id INTEGER UNSIGNED NOT NULL, -- Online if of the host (0 for offline account) username TEXT NOT NULL, -- First player name in the host (if the host has splitscreen player) player_num INTEGER UNSIGNED NOT NULL, -- Number of player(s) from the host, more than 1 if it has splitscreen player country_id TEXT NULL DEFAULT NULL, -- Country id of the host version TEXT NOT NULL, -- SuperTuxKart version of the host (with OS info) connected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when connected disconnected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when disconnected (saved when disconnected) ping INTEGER UNSIGNED NOT NULL DEFAULT 0 -- Ping of the host ) WITHOUT ROWID;
 ```